Happy Ness: The Secret of the Loch

-Happy Ness: The Secret of the Loch is a children's cartoon that aired in 1995, centering on a community of Loch Ness monsters that could fly and swim.
-It lasted 13 episodes, and originated in the United Kingdom, but also airing in Sweden and other countries on Fox Kids and Fox Kids Play.
+Happy Ness: The Secret of the Loch is an American and French children's animated series that aired in 1995, centering on a community of Loch Ness monsters that can fly and swim.
+It lasted 13 episodes, but also airing in Sweden and other countries on Fox Kids and Fox Kids Play.
 It was co-produced by Abrams Gentile Entertainment, C&D (Créativité et Développement; the same company who produced The Bots Master), and AB Productions.
 In the United States, it was syndicated by Active Entertainment.